d-w-d/myconfig/README.md

 ### Executable Scripts

-Scripts in myconfig repo that are supposed to be executed are:
+Scripts in the myconfig repo that are supposed to be executed are:

 1. Referred to as (executable) scripts
 2. Given no suffix
-3. Given the shebang `#!/usr/bin/env bash` (to date at least)
+3. Given the shebang `#!/usr/bin/env bash`
 4. Placed in `.bin` directories within their respective OS dirs

-### Hmmm

-    Why is there an indentation above?
+Note: myconfig is designed with the intention that you only ever run executable scripts through the CLI.